Holiday Home Booking Terms & House Rules

 Ensure you clarify what would happen in the event of cancellation, property damage and the cost if extra deep-cleaning is required.

 You will also want to confirm the guests responsibility with respect to payment, check-in/check-out, maximum occupancy, property dos and don’ts, reporting maintenance issues, complaining and your right to access to the property during a guest’s stay.

 These address the main issues, read on for more ideas to include….

-This sample terms and conditions template is just a guide.
-To ensure your booking terms and conditions are legal we strongly advise that you consult with a solicitor before using them for your rental.
+This is just a guide.
+To ensure your booking terms and conditions are legal and fair, you should get them checked by a solicitor before using.

 Bookings are subject to the following terms and conditions as agreed to at the time of booking.

 - A contract between you and the owners will come into existence when we receive payment and accept your booking by issuing a confirmation of booking for the holiday dates shown in the rental agreement.
 The contract binds you & all the members of your party.
 It is your responsibility to ensure that all members of your party accept the terms of the contract set out in these terms & conditions of booking.
 Failure to disclose all relevant information or comply with these terms may lead to termination of the contract & loss of the booking.